stencila/libdh/README.md

 ## Generating documentation in the `doc` folder

-    go to the GitHub Pages URL for your workshop and preview your changes.
-    In the example above, this is `https://apawlik.github.io/lib-genomics`.
+You can preview your changes in your GitHub pages which would be: `https://your_username.github.io/lib-domain` In the example above, this is `https://apawlik.github.io/lib-genomics`.

 ## Getting and Giving Help